AVR-biosecurity-bioinformatics/mimir/dev/dev_notes.md

 - REMOVE_CONTAM fails when '# testing whole-order (Archaeognatha)' command above is run, possibly due to an "NA" somewhere in a name
 - add check in schema that --genetic_code is within Biostrings::GENETIC_CODE_TABLE
 - make public database sourcing optional (ie. can choose Genbank or BOLD or both)
+- add ability to merge existing databases together and process them

 ### NOTES